zhubonan/disp/docs/source/concepts/structure_searching.rst

 The root of the problem is the vast configurational spaces to be explored - for a periodic system with N atoms there are 3N + 1 dimensions, making locating the global minimum, or points having similar energy to the global minimum challenging.

 Fortunately, many approaches have been developed to tackle this problem.
-They involves:

-- Simulated annealing
+* Simulated annealing
-- Basin hopping
+* Basin hopping
-- Minimum hopping
+* Minimum hopping
-- Genetic algorithms
+* Genetic algorithms
-- Particle swarm optimisation
+* Particle swarm optimisation
-- Random search
+* Random search

-A review of modern crystal structure prediction can be found here.

 The word "crystal structure prediction", sometimes also refers to those based on subsituting species in known structures from databases, usually coupled with machine learning.
 While they offers essentially cost-free predictions for a given composition, they are mostly applicable to systems that are well studied and have many experimental data available.